Harrisburg DUI Attorney

 For the best DUI defense in Pennsylvania, call attorney Steven Kellis today.

-Pennsylvania DUI Penalties
+What are Pennsylvania DUI Penalties?

 These laws dictate the penalties, terms of license suspension, fines, and many other aspects of a DUI conviction.
-Penalties increase depending on a person’s prior offenses (if applicable) and their blood alcohol content (BAC) at the time of arrest.
+Penalties increase depending on a person’s prior offenses (if applicable) and blood alcohol content (BAC) at the time of arrest.
 A first offender with a .09 BAC will receive far less severe penalties than someone who was arrested for their fourth DUI and blew a .16 BAC.

 The penalties for general impairment, high BAC, and highest BAC for first, second, and third and subsequent offenses are as follows: